pnp/pnpcore/docs/using-the-sdk/listitems-intro.md

 #### Using paging with LoadItemsByCamlQuery

 By setting a row limit in the CAML query combined with using the the PagingInfo attribute of the [CamlQueryOptions](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.CamlQueryOptions.html) class you can use CAML queries to load data in a paged manner.
-Below snippet shows the initial page load getting 20 items and the next one getting the next 20 items.
+Below snippet loads all pages in memory and then iterates over the loaded items:

 ```csharp
 // Assume the fields where not yet loaded, so loading them with the list